Georgia Republican Party: Split and resurgence (1952–1990)

+In 1957, the Little Rock Crisis caused backlash among Republican voters, but the party organization remained intact.
+A motion to censure President Eisenhower for the deployment of troops at Little Rock was rebuffed by the state party.

 In 1966, Callaway ran for and received the plurality of votes for governor but failed to win, when the election was decided by the Democratic Party-controlled Georgia legislature in favor of Democrat Lester Maddox.
 In the 1970s, amid the Watergate Scandal, the rise of Democratic president Jimmy Carter from Georgia, led to the self-proclaimed "dark days" for the Republican Party that led to a decade of failed elections and tough incidents.
 Georgia Republicans struggled through the 1960s, 1970s and 1980s to become a major party, occasionally winning victories such as the election of Newt Gingrich in 1979.
 Republican U.S. Senator Mack Mattingly was elected in 1980.

 Rise to prominence

 The party's fortunes finally began to turn in the 1990s.
 During the decade, Republicans gained a majority in the congressional delegation after a redistricting plan adopted by the General Assembly controlled by Democrats backfired.
 Also, Georgia played a pivotal role in national affairs, as Congressman Newt Gingrich propelled to the top, becoming Speaker of the U.S. House of Representatives.

 In 2002, Sonny Perdue was elected as the first Republican governor of Georgia since Reconstruction.
-He served as governor from 2003–2011 for two terms.
+He served as governor from 2003 to 2011 for two terms.
 Republicans gained control of both chambers of the state legislature in 2002 and 2004.